 No new large hydropower plants have been built for several years, although several are planned.
 As in other southeast European countries, a proliferation of small hydropower plants has provoked widespread public resistance as they are often sited in or near protected areas or other valuable areas.

-Inadequate planning and assessment of cumulative impacts means that they often cause a large amount of damage compared to the small amount of electricity they generate.
-By the end of 2021 around 131 newer small hydropower plants were online, but they generated only 0.9 per cent of Serbia’s electricity.
-Financiers of the plants are often hard to trace but include Austria’s Erste, Unicredit, the EIB and the EBRD.
+Inadequate planning and assessment of cumulative impacts means that they often cause alarge amount of damage compared to the small amount of electricity they generate.
+By the end of 2022 around 138 newer small hydropower plants were online, but they generated onlya negligible amount of Serbia’s electricity.
+In 2021, changes to Serbia’s renewables legislation meant that obtaining subsidies for small hydropower plants became much harder than before, which has resulted in a slow-down in their construction.

 New coal still on the cards despite climate vulnerability

-As Serbia intends to join the EU, it should also be aiming for decarbonisation by 2050, in line with EU policy.
-However the EPS plans to remain locked-in to a carbon-intensive energy system, most notably through the construction of the 350 MW Kostolac B3 lignite power plant, which is ongoing as of early 2023.
+As Serbia purportedly intends to join the EU, it should also be aiming for decarbonisation by 2050, in line with EU policy.
+However, EPS has been reluctant to give up on coal.
+The 350 MW Kostolac B3 lignite power plant is likely to come online in 2024.

 In 2021 hopeful signs appeared as Serbia cancelled the Kolubara B coal power plant project, but it was not removed from the country’s draft spatial plan.
 Nor were four other planned fossil fuel power plants: